Probable cause: Use of trained drug dogs

 The power of probable cause by K-9 units smelling for drugs is not limited to just airports, but even in schools, public parking lots, high crime neighborhood streets, mail, visitors in prisons, traffic stops, etc. If there is an incident where the dog alerts its officer, the probable cause from the dog is considered enough to conduct a search, as long as one of the exceptions to a warrant are present, such as incident to arrest, automobile, exigency, or with a stop and frisk.
 During a traffic stop and checkpoint, it is legal for police to allow a drug dog to sniff the exterior of the car.
 This is legal as long as it does not cause the traffic stop to be any longer than it would have been without the dog.
 If the dog finds a scent, it is again a substitute for probable cause.

 Cyber surveillance

 Under the 2001 USA Patriot Act, law enforcement officials did not need probable cause to access communications records, credit cards, bank numbers and stored emails held by third parties.
 They only need reasonable suspicion that the information they were accessing was part of criminal activities.
 Under this, officers were authorized for a court order to access the communication information.
 Only certain information could be accessed under this act (such as names, addresses, and phone numbers, etc.).
 Probable cause was, and is, needed for more detailed information because law enforcement needs a warrant to access additional information.
 Generally, law enforcement was not required to notify the suspect.
 However, the text of the Patriot Act limits the application of that statute to issues that clearly involve the national security of the United States.
-The U.S. patriot Act expired on June 1, 2015.
+The relevant sections of the Act expired on June 1, 2015.